system-transparency/stimages/README.md

-System Transparency packages
+System Transparency OS images

-stboot loads a package, verifies its signatures and runs the kernel with the provided arguments and initramfs.
-This repository contains instructions and code for assembling such packages.
+In System Transparency, stboot loads a signed OS image containing a kernel, an initramfs and a kernel command line. stboot then verifies the signature(s) and runs the kernel with the provided arguments and initramfs.

+This repository contains instructions and code for assembling such OS images.